Tessa’s Recipe Rundown

 How is Bundt Cake Different from Regular Cake?

-Bundt cake recipes must be very moist to avoid drying the cake out during its long baking time.
-Since you have so much batter in one pan, they must have enough chemical leavening (like baking soda or powder) to ensure they don’t end up overly dense.
+Bundt cake recipes must be very moist to avoid drying the cake out during its long bake time.
+Since you have so much batter in one pan, they must have enough chemical leavening (baking soda or baking powder) to ensure they don’t end up overly dense.
 Otherwise, layer cakes and bundt cakes are actually pretty similar!
 It’s the pan, batter volume, and baking times that are the key differences.

 Natural vs. Dutch Process Cocoa Powder

-I prefer Dutch process cocoa powder in this Peppermint Mocha Bundt Cake recipe.
-It gives this cake a perfectly rich cocoa flavor and deep, bold color.
-You can purchase Dutch Process Cocoa Powder online here, but it’s also available in some supermarkets.
+I prefer Dutch-processed cocoa powder in this recipe, which provides a perfectly rich cocoa flavor and deep, bold color.
+You can purchase Dutch-Processed Cocoa Powder online here, but it’s also available in some supermarkets.

 Can I Use Natural Cocoa Powder Instead?

-If you can’t find Dutched cocoa, you can also use regular natural aka unsweetened cocoa powder instead – just note that your cake’s color will be a little different, and the chocolatey flavor may not be as rich.
-This recipe can work with both since it uses baking soda + acidic ingredients (brown sugar, coffee, and sour cream).
-You can learn more about the differences between cocoa powders here.
+If you can’t find Dutched cocoa, you can also use regular natural (aka unsweetened) cocoa powder instead – just note that your cake’s color will be a little different, and the chocolatey flavor may not be as rich.
+This recipe can work with either cocoa powder, since it uses baking soda + acidic ingredients (brown sugar, coffee, and sour cream).
+You can learn more about the differences between types of cocoa powder here.

 Can I Make this Cake Without the Coffee?

-Sure – if you’d prefer no “mocha” element, just omit the espresso powder altogether.
+Sure – if you’d prefer no “mocha” element, just omit the espresso powder and make the recipe as written otherwise, no other modifications needed.

 The Peppermint

-How to Prevent My Peppermint Mocha Bundt Cake From Sticking to the Pan
+How to Prevent Peppermint Mocha Bundt Cake From Sticking to the Pan

 - Some pans tend to stick more than others, especially if they have an intricate design.